Distributionally Robust Deep Learning using Hardness Weighted Sampling: Introduction

-If one could efficiently solve the inner maximization problem in DRO, DRO could be addressed by maintaining a solution of the inner maximization problem and using a minimization scheme akin to the standard ERM but over an adaptively weighted empirical distribution.
+Given an efficient solver for the inner maximization problem in DRO, DRO could be addressed by maintaining a solution of the inner maximization problem and using a minimization scheme akin to the standard ERM but over an adaptively weighted empirical distribution.
 However, even in the case where a closed-form solution is available for the inner maximization problem, it would require performing a forward pass over the entire training dataset at each iteration.
 This cannot be done efficiently for large datasets.
 This suggests identifying an approximate, but practically usable, solution for the inner maximization problem based on a closed-form solution.

 From a theoretical perspective, analysis of previous optimization methods for non-convex DRO~\citep{jin2019minmax,lin2019gradient,rafique2018non} made the assumption that the model is either smooth or weakly-convex, but none of those properties are true for deep neural networks with $\relu$ activation functions that are typically used.